 NIDA uses multiple sources to monitor the prevalence and trends regarding drug use in the United States.
-The resources below cover a variety of drug related issues, including information on drug usage, emergency room data, prevention and treatment programs, and other research findings.
+The resources on this webpage cover a variety of drug-related issues, including information on drug use, emergency room data, prevention and treatment programs, and other research findings.
+Read the DrugFacts.

-Abuse of tobacco, alcohol, and illicit drugs is costly to our Nation, exacting more than $740 billion annually in costs related to crime, lost work productivity and health care.**
+Use and misuse of tobacco, alcohol, and illicit drugs is costly to our nation, exacting billions of dollars annually in costs related to crime, lost work productivity, and health care.
+View the data tables.

-Results from a yearly survey of teenagers conducted by the University of Michigan's Institute for Social Research and funded by NIDA.
-(Survey results, updated each autumn.)
+This yearly survey of teenagers measures drug and alcohol use and related attitudes among adolescent students nationwide.
+It is conducted by the University of Michigan's Institute for Social Research and funded by NIDA.
+Survey results are updated each autumn.
 View survey results and MTF publications.

 National Survey on Drug Use and Health (NSDUH)

 NSDUH is conducted every year in all 50 states and the District of Columbia and is directed by Substance Abuse and Mental Health Services Administration (SAMHSA).
-The survey provides up-to-date information on tobacco, alcohol and drug use, mental health, and other health-related issues in the nation among people ages 12 and over.
-Survey information can be found at: http://www.samhsa.gov/data/data-we-collect/nsduh-national-survey-drug-use-and-health.
+The survey provides up-to-date information on tobacco, alcohol, and drug use, mental health, and other health-related issues among people ages 12 and over.
+View the National Survey of Drug Use and Health, Trends in Prevalence of Various Drugs Table.
+Survey information can be found on the SAMHSA website.

 National Drug Early Warning System (NDEWS)

 NDEWS monitors drug use trends in 12 sentinel communities across the United States.
-Sentinel Site profiles describing drug abuse trends and emerging issues will be available on the University of Maryland NDEWS website
+Sentinel Site profiles describing drug use trends and emerging issues are available on the University of Maryland NDEWS Sentinel Community Site Reports website.

-CDC WONDER (Wide-ranging Online Data for Epidemiologic Research) makes the information resources of the Centers for Disease Control and Prevention (CDC) available to public health professionals and the public at large.
-NIDA has compiled data on drug overdose deaths from this resource, please note that not all drug types are reported.
+CDC WONDER (Wide-ranging Online Data for Epidemiologic Research) makes CDC information resources available to public health professionals and the public at large.
+NIDA has compiled data on drug overdose deaths from this resource.
+Please note that not all drug types are reported in this data set.

 Youth Risk Behavior Surveillance System (YRBSS)

-The YRBSS monitors six categories of health-related behaviors that contribute to the leading causes of death and disability among youth and adults, including—
+YRBSS monitors six categories of health-related behaviors that contribute to the leading causes of death and disability among youth and adults, including:

 - Behaviors that contribute to unintentional injuries and violence